IBM/maximo-labs/MkDocs/mas_techzone_base/docs/prepare_for_use.md

 ![Prepare for use](img/prepare_for_use_02.png)</br></br>

-Switch to the recently opened tab and login with the MAS Super User credentials:</br>
+Switch to the recently opened tab and login with the MAS Super User credentials in order to authenticate the MAS installation:</br>

 ![Prepare for use](img/prepare_for_use_03.png)</br>